Ted Whitten: Post-career honours

 In 1992, Whitten was awarded the Medal of the Order of Australia (OAM) for his services to Australian football.

-In 1996, he was among the first batch of inductees to the Australian Football Hall of Fame, and was one of the twelve players immediately elevated to Legend status.
-He was selected as Captain of the AFL Team of the Century.
-In 2009 The Australian nominated Whitten as one of the 25 greatest footballers never to win a Brownlow medal.
+In 1996, he was among the first batch of inductees to the Australian Football Hall of Fame, and he was one of the twelve players immediately elevated to Legend status.
+In addition, he was selected as Captain of the AFL Team of the Century.
+In 2009, The Australian nominated Whitten as one of the 25 greatest footballers never to win a Brownlow medal.

 Whitten is one of only three Australian rules footballers recognised as a Legend of Australian Sport in the Sport Australia Hall of Fame, alongside Ron Barassi and Leigh Matthews.